Establishing In-State Residency

 To be eligible for in-state tuition during your second year of graduate school, you will need to prove that you were physically in Colorado before the first day of classes for your first semester at CSU.
 To accomplish this, it is very important that you obtain or complete the following before the first day of classes.

 - First month’s rent receipt showing you resided in Colorado before the first day of classes (or a copy of lease agreement, etc.).

-- Change your car registration, insurance policy, complete a VIN inspection, and an emissions test.
-(Larimer County residents are required to obtain a certificate of emissions control for all vehicles.)
+- Change your car registration, insurance policy, complete a VIN inspection and an emissions test.

 - Change your voter registration.